 - could provide more features than are needed.

 Sample quote form

-Your audiologist will give you a quote of the costs and services you may expect from them.
+Your approved assessor will give you a quote of the costs and services you may expect from them.
 The quote should include the information covered in the sample form below.

 |Brand||Model||Price||No.||Total (incl.
 GST)|

 |Services included in fitting fee:|